-Quantum ATL Tape LibrariesTM, Autoloaders and enhanced backup solutions automatically manage and protect business-critical data in network environments.
-Modular solutions maximize customer investment with simple-to-manage systems for workgroup, departmental, mid-range, and enterprise-class applications.
+Quantum Tape LibrariesTM, Autoloaders and enhanced backup solutions automatically manage and protect business-critical data in network environments.
+Our modular solutions maximize customer investment with simple-to-manage systems for workgroup, departmental, mid-range, and enterprise-class applications.
 Our automated systems are fully compatible with major hardware platforms and are supported by nearly 30 popular data management software applications.

-SSG's products are divided into the following two categories to reflect different go-to-market business models.
+The Storage Solutions products are divided into the following two categories to reflect different go-to-market business models.